Aquabbas/WhatToWear/README.md

 5. Virtual Running Coach:
    - Develop a separate module that interacts with the recommendation engine.
-   - Use the conversational AI model trained with the OpenAI API to process user queries, extract relevant information, and generate appropriate responses.
+   - Use the conversational AI model trained with the open-source NLP API to process user queries, extract relevant information, and generate appropriate responses.
    - Consider a conversational interface, such as a web-based/mobile-based chat interface, that allows users to engage in natural language conversations with the Virtual Running Coach, facilitating seamless interaction and guidance.

 6. Database (Optional):